ag-grid/ag-grid/CONTRIBUTING.md

 The usage of AngularJS should be kept at an absolute bare minimum.
 Currently it's only optionally used by user defined cell renderers.
-This is for two reasons a) AngularJS may not be the right choice in a lot of areas eg Angular Grid does not use directives internally for speed reasons and b) it is the intent the grid works outside of AngularJS, inside Angular 2.0, Web Components and inside any other future framework.
+This is for two reasons a) AngularJS may not be the right choice in a lot of areas eg Angular Grid does not use directives internally for speed reasons and b) it is the intent the grid can work outside any library, or inside Angular 2.0, Web Components or any other future framework.

-Similarly no other AngularJS modules should be included.
+Similarly no other AngularJS modules should be included in Angular Grid.

 No JQuery, underscore or lodash.
 These is to keep with minimal footprint of the project.